By

 Cons

 Although the categories that blockchain games fall into are constantly evolving and growing as the technology becomes more advanced, there are few game types that currently stand out.
+Metaverse games, which integrate cryptocurrency-based economic systems, are also gaining traction in the blockchain gaming space.

 These blockchain games are at the heart of the crypto gaming world.
 The main idea is for players to collect certain assets or characters in order to develop them and increase their value.
 A great example is the Ethereum-based blockchain game CryptoKitties, where players train and trade kitties.
 Fantasy sports games played on No Limit Fantasy Sports, are another success story from the space.

 Role-playing games or RPGs are those that require players to take part in real-time combat using characters.
 These are typically shooter games or hack-and-slash games.
 As a reward for playing these games, you can receive NFTs or crypto tokens.
-Some popular examples include Binemon, Six Dragons and Lost Relics
+Some popular examples include Binemon, Six Dragons and Lost Relics.

 In open-world games, the player enters a whole world created using assets based on crypto.
 Imagine buying virtual land and building it, customizing it with people, plants and anything you can imagine.
 Later, you can sell your virtual parcel of land to another player and receive real-life money.
 One of the most trending examples here is The Sandbox, a game similar to Decentraland, where you can create, sell, use, and monetize virtual reality NFTs that you have ownership of.